-Video Ref In Receives a signal from an NTSC/PAL video source, such as a black burst (house sync) generator or a standard video signal, for clock reference and window burn purposes.
+Video Ref In Receives a signal from an NTSC/PAL video source (such as a black burst (house sync) generator or a standard video signal) for purposes of clock reference.
 This port is configured as an un-terminated loop-through.
 When you connect a signal to this port, you must do one of the following:

-Connect a 75-ohm BNC terminator (included) with SYNC I/O) to the Video Reference Out on the back panel
+Connect a 75-ohm BNC terminator (included) with the SYNC I/O) to the Video Reference Out on the back panel